Hair Loss (Alopecia) from Chemotherapy

 Is the hair loss permanent?

-Hair loss caused by chemotherapy is usually temporary.
+Hair loss caused by chemotherapy is often temporary.
 Your hair will start to regrow after your treatment is completed.
-Some people experience a small amount of regrowth during treatment.
-Most people experience significant hair re-growth 3-5 months after treatment is completed.
+Some people have a small amount of regrowth during treatment.
+Most people have significant hair re-growth 3-5 months after treatment is completed.
 It is not uncommon for hair to grow back curlier and a slightly different color.

 Can I apply cold caps to my scalp to decrease hair loss?

 Discuss this option with your healthcare provider.
 Small studies have shown that products marketed as "cold caps" can reduce or prevent hair loss from chemotherapy in some patients.
-These work by decreasing the blood flow to the scalp and therefore prevent the chemotherapy from affecting the hair follicles.
+These work by decreasing the blood flow to the scalp, preventing the chemotherapy from affecting the hair follicles (where your hair is attached to your scalp).
 Some practitioners are concerned that this may also prevent the chemotherapy from reaching cancer cells that may be in the scalp area.